DanielsWebDevelopment/Lux-Coffee-Website-/README.md

 # Lux-Coffee-Website-

-# Lux Coffee was developed as a personal project
+## Lux Coffee was developed as a personal project

 The project revolves around being able to ship coffee nationwide allowing users to pick the type, Flavor & Brand of Coffee of there choosing.

-The tools i used in this project was Javascript, HTML & CSS along with some Bootstrap
+#### This website was built using HMTL, CSS, JavaScript & bootstrap

 ## Some of the Features include, but not limited to
 * implentation of allowing users to search for a brand, type or flavor of coffee